jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 name: lessons
 template: basic-layout

-### Lessons so far
+### Summary of background

-1. 'inline' functions aren't necessarily inlined.
+1. '`inline`' functions aren't necessarily inlined.
-   * 'inline' is only guaranteed to affect linkage.
+   * '`inline`' is only guaranteed to affect linkage.
-2. 'constexpr' functions are not necessarily suitable for constexpr use, not necessarily inlined, even if they always produce the same result, and usually not memo-ized.
+2. '`constexpr`' functions are not necessarily suitable for constexpr use, not necessarily inlined, even if they always produce the same result, and usually not memo-ized.
-   * 'constexpr' only guarantees that the result can be used in situations where only a constant is allowed.
+   * '`constexpr`' only guarantees that the result can be used in situations where only a constant is allowed, for at least one set of inputs.
-3. 'template' instantiations are guaranteed to be memo-ized
+3. '`template`' instantiations are guaranteed to be memo-ized
    * ... but their functions are not necessarily inlined.
-4. 'if constexpr' and 'auto' return types go well with templated functions.
+4. '`if constexpr`' and '`auto`' return types go well with templated functions.
 5. Results may vary by compiler.

+???
+constexpr functions, like templated functions are implicitly inline.
+An inline function that isn't used usually won't generate code.

 ---
 name: custom tuple